What is Coats for Cubs?

 Where can I drop off my furs?

-You can donate your furs at any Buffalo Exchange location during normal operating hours.
+During the annual collection, you can donate your furs at any Buffalo Exchange location during normal operating hours.
 We have 48 stores in 17 states across the U.S. Details about Buffalo Exchange store locations and hours are available on BuffaloExchange.com.

 Can I donate my faux or fake fur items?
 Rehabbers have reported that the animals have responded better to real fur items.
 Thank you for thinking of Buffalo Exchange, but the rehabbers cannot use your faux or artificial fur at this time.